 So what is lawn mower engine valve adjustment?
 Valve lash is a precise specified gap between the valve tip and the rocker.
-As an engine wears, this valve lash (gap) gets larger and needs to be checked and adjusted.
+As an engine wears, the valve lash, (gap) gets larger and needs to be checked and adjusted.

 - Starter cord hard to pull